-Parental leave grants eligible employees up to six (6) weeks of paid leave following the birth of a child, or upon the initial placement or legal adoption of a child under age 18.
+Parental leave grants eligible employees up to six (6) weeks of paid leave following the birth of a child, or upon the initial placement of a child under 18 years of age for adoption or foster care, or the legal adoption of a child under 18 years of age.
+Parental leave will be available to the birthing parent in cases of stillborn or newborn fatality if the child was at least 25 weeks gestation.

 Parental leave is automatically counted toward the 12-week family and medical leave entitlement for eligible employees.